United States airdate: August 14, 1999

 - Mock Meal: The Krusty Krab pizza is just some Krabby Patties crushed to look like a pizza.

-- Nice Job Breaking It, Hero!: Squidward pulls an Idiot Ball when he stupidly kicks the boat out of frustration, making it suddenly and spontaneously drive away on its own at full speed.
-It does not help that SpongeBob told him he doesn't know how to drive, but he wouldn't listen.
+- Nice Job Breaking It, Hero!: Squidward pulls an Idiot Ball when he kicks the boat out of frustration, making it suddenly and spontaneously drive away on its own at full speed.
+It doesn't help that SpongeBob told him he doesn't know how to drive, but he wouldn't listen.

 - Not So Remote: Had Squidward heeded SpongeBob's advice and gone where the moss was facing, he would have found Bikini Bottom right over the ridge.